walterxie/MEP-tutorial/README.md

 For this dataset, let’s initially set the chain length to `1000000` as this will run reasonably quickly on most modern computers.
 Set the sampling frequencies for the screen logging to `10000`, the trace log file to `500` and the trees file to `500`.
-So, how many samples are we expecting to have here?
+(So, how many samples are we expecting to have in the trace log file?)

-Also change the log file name to `RSV2.log` and tree log file name to `RSV2.trees`.
+Also, change the log file name to `RSV2.log` and tree log file name to `RSV2.trees`.
 If you keep the default tree log file name,
-`$(tree)` will be replaced by the name defined at the `Tree` column in the `Partitions` panel, here is "tree".
+`$(tree)` will be replaced by the name defined at the `Tree` column in the `Partitions` panel.

 <figure>
 	<img style="max-width:80.0%;" src="figures/BEAUti_mcmc.png" alt="BEAUti_mcmc">